 This vegan carrot top pesto takes only 10 minutes and requires you to follow very simple steps.

-Remove the carrot greens about half-inch above the carrots.
+Step 1: cut carrot tops.
+Remove the carrot greens about half an inch above the carrots.

-Continue to pad dry them with a clean table cloth.
-Then cut the tough stems roughly to blend better, and don't get stuck with the blades.
+Step 3: Continue to pad dry them with a clean tablecloth.
+Then, cut the tough stems roughly to blend better, and don't get stuck with the blades.

-If you want the carrot top pest to be more garlicky, add an extra garlic clove.
+Step 6: Add an extra garlic clove if you want the carrot top pesto to be more garlicky.
 Add more olive oil for a more liquid pesto.
-You can also fin tune the acidity by adding some extra lemon juice.
+You can also fine-tune the acidity by adding some extra lemon juice.

 Boil the gluten-free pasta as per package directions, adding salt.
 Before straining the pasta on a colander, save some of the pasta water, which will be starchy, so when you add the pesto to your strained pasta.